Fast Hyperspectral Reconstruction for Neutron Computed Tomography Using Subspace Extraction: Fast Hyperspectral Reconstruction (FHR)

 Since $N_s<<N_k$, operations in the subspace domain are much faster than in the hyperspectral domain.
 Also, empirically, the residual difference from the decomposition $\epsilon = p-V^s (D^s)^\top$ is primarily spectral noise.
 This greatly reduces the noise in the final reconstructions.

 {\em Tomographic Reconstruction:}

-Figure~\ref{fig:recon} illustrates the reconstruction step of FHR in which $N_s$ reconstructions within the subspace $x^s \in \mathbb{R}^{N_x \times N_s}$ are computed using a model-based iterative reconstruction (MBIR) algorithm \cite{bouman2022mbir}.
+Figure~\ref{fig:recon} illustrates the reconstruction step of FHR in which $N_s$ reconstructions within the subspace $x^s \in \mathbb{R}^{N_x \times N_s}$ are computed using MBIR \cite{bouman2022mbir}.
 MBIR is well known to produce superior reconstruction when dealing with sparse and low SNR measurements - hence is the ideal choice for HSnCT \cite{venkat2021hyperspectral}.
-In order to perform MBIR, FHR uses the recently released svMBIR Python package \cite{svmbir-code}.
+In order to perform MBIR, FHR uses the recently released SVMBIR Python package \cite{svmbir-code}.

 We note that MBIR reconstruction tends to be much slower than FBP reconstruction, but since MBIR enables sparse view reconstruction, it can effectively reduce the data acquisition time for HSnCT.
 Also, the increased reconstruction time for MBIR is of much less concern since FHR only requires the reconstruction of $N_s$ volumes rather than the $N_k$ 3D volumes required for DHR.